fluidtrends/cassi/docs/security/README.md

 Even if you apply the best known attack and use many of the world's top supercomputers, it would still take billions of years to crack a Cassi Vault.

-## AES Key Encryption
+## Key Security

 It's impossible to break the vault as long as key is not in plain sight.
 That means a Cassi Vault key has to be secured as well.
+If we can use a symmetric encryption algorithm (AES) for encrypting a vault, we cannot do the same for keys because we want these to be shared.

+In other words, we want to allow multiple parties to unlock the vault in a secure way, each with their own keys.
+Cassi is also designed to be **blockchain-compatible** so in order to accomplish this, Cassi secures the AES symmetric key using [Elliptic Curve Cryptography [9]](#elliptic-curve-cryptography).

+The specific Elliptic Curve algorithm used is [Secp256k1 [10]](#secp256k1), which is the same algorithm used in Bitcoin and other popular blockchains such as [EOS [11]](#eos-security).
+The computation complexity is the same as for AES-256 and thus the key is as secure as the vault itself.

+Cassi generates private-public key pairs for each vault owner.
+An owner can own one or more such key pairs.
+The public keys are stored in the root location of all vaults and the private keys are stored in the owner machine's keychain.

+The AES key is encrypted in a separate key file than the encrypted vault file and one or more vault owners can be given access to the key file.
+Cassi accomplishes this by signing the AES key with one or more of each owner's private assymetric keys and adding the signatures to the encrypted key file payload.
+This results in a key payload that can be decrypted by all the owners who have been given access to the vault.

+This also means that an encrypted Cassi Vault can be shared safely and the encrypted Cassi Vault Key can also be shared safely.
+A vault owner requires both files and their private assymetric key in order to unlock and lock the vault.
+As long as the owner's private keys are stored safely, the encrypted key file and vault file cannot be compromised.

 ## References